JaneliaAPIG/spoke/README.md

-# ${1:Spoke}
+# Spoke
 =========

-[Spoke](https://github.com/jamesjun/spoke) is a MATLAB app for live display of neural spike data obtained using the [SpikeGLX] (https://github.com/billkarsh/SpikeGLX) neural recording software.
-Spoke & SpikeGLX are compatible with the Whisper extracellular recording system developed at HHMI/Janelia Research Campus in the [APIG lab of Tim Harris](https://www.janelia.org/lab/harris-lab-apig).
+Spoke is a MATLAB app for live display of neural data from high-channel-count recording systems.
+It offers multiple experimenter-optimized display modes based on data reduction of high-channel-count data streams.
+It is designed around the Whisper extracellular recording system developed at HHMI/Janelia Research Campus in the [APIG lab of Tim Harris](https://www.janelia.org/lab/harris-lab-apig) and its accompanying [SpikeGLX] (https://github.com/billkarsh/SpikeGLX) neural recording software.

 Spoke is developed & maintained by the APIG Lab at HHMI/Janelia Research Campus.

+## Downloads
+Coming soon

 ## System Requirements